 - Do not disallow paginated pages in your robots.txt file.

 /catalog/ URLs Can Get Indexed

-Magento often generates category and product URLs that change back to the original /catalog path as well as duplicate URLs based on page titles.
-It's crucial to look out for these URL rewrites and block them in the robots.txt file so they don’t get indexed.
+Magento often generates product and category URLs that switch back to the original /catalog path along with duplicate URLs as per the page titles.
+It's crucial to look out for these URL rewrites and curb them in the robots.txt file so they don’t get indexed.

 URLs With a Number in Them

 We’ve already discussed the creation of an SEO-friendly URL structure in Magento 2, however, due to the ability to filter products and the internal site search, URLs may be appended with numerical values and this isn’t great for SEO.

 In Magento 2, URLs with query parameters are indexable as standard.
 For instance, if you’re on a category page and you’re filtering prices between $50 and $100, you’ll be directed to a URL like https://example.com/category/?price=50-100.
 This URL shouldn’t be indexed, as it’s just presenting a subset of the category products.